May 8, 2026

 Helps you understand what may be helping or hurting your score

-If the tool only says “credit score” without naming FICO, don't assume it is a FICO Score.
+If the tool only says "credit score" without naming FICO, don't assume it's a FICO Score.

 No. Pulling your free FICO Score through your card issuer or account dashboard is generally a soft inquiry.
 It doesn't show up to lenders and doesn't affect your credit score, no matter how often you check.

 A free FICO Score and a free credit report aren't the same thing.
-Your credit report shows the information used to calculate many credit scores.
-Your FICO Score is a number calculated from report information.
+Your credit report shows the information used to calculate many credit scores; your FICO Score is a number calculated from that report data.

 Feature